-The outdoors in Hawai`i are ever-changing, and a hike can take you to coastal dunes, shrub lands, rainforests, and even high alpine deserts.
-You can find hiking trails on the Big Island for all levels of skill and fitness.
-From the beginner level scenic hikes such as the Onomea trail north of Hilo, to the more rigorous Halini Pali 7-mile trail down the side of the Kilauea volcano, to the multiple day, 35 mile, Mauna Loa trail.
+The outdoors in Hawaiʻi are ever-changing, and a hike can take you to coastal dunes, shrub lands, rainforests, and even high alpine deserts.
+You can find hiking trails on our island for all levels of skill and fitness – from the beginner level scenic hikes such as the Onomea trail north of Hilo, to the more rigorous Halini Pali 7-mile trail down the side of the Kilauea volcano, to the multiple day, 35 mile, Mauna Loa trail.

 Recommended hikes on the Big Island

 we have compiled a list of the 5 best short hikes on Hawaii.
 This list represents what we think are the most popular and doable hikes in the Big Island.
 A slightly longer but certainly worthwhile candidate is the hike to Green Sand Beach.

 Signing up for a guided hiking tour is an option if you don’t want to take too much time to prepare your hikes and just want to enjoy the scenery and learn from an expert guide about all the beauty that you are seeing.

-At the moment there is no specific local company specialized in guided hikes that we can recommend.
+At the moment there is no specific local company specialized in long guided hikes that we can recommend.
 You can find a collection of organized hikes organized by local companies here, or have a look at the following volcano centered tour that includes 2 to 3 miles of hiking within the Hawaii Volcanoes National Park: